ysoh286/interactr/README.md

 # interactr

-A 'prototype' R package for creating simple interactive plots in R.
+A developmental package for creating simple interactive R plots.